piazzesiNiccolo/ASE/domande.md

       - Resource Owner Password Credentials Grant.
 It is a flow for highly trusted clients:
         - the resource owner credentials are used directly by the client to obtain an authorization

-**Splitting the monolith**
+<br><br>

+### Splitting the monolith

-20. When and where to start splitting a monolith codebase?
+#### 20. When and where to start splitting a monolith codebase?
 How to split databases?

 **When and where**

 We must start to split a monolith only *when* it becomes a problem.
 How to define when it becomes a problem is context dependant but there are some usal indicators:

     - Codebase has fast pase of change and functionalities continously added
     - A lot of code kept together is unrealted
     - loose coupling impact performance and manteinance, monolith alwasy deployed all otgether

 Where:

 Find the seams: portion of code that can be treated in isolation and worked on without impacting the rest of the codease

 Bounded context, exploit notion of software modules &rarr; create packages representing bounded conext and move existing code (refactor it !) in them

 Which context to move first depends on the application and the motivations for splittin

 typical drviers:

     - pace of change
     - team structure